 Like with other rotating category cash-back credit cards, the Discover it® Balance Transfer card requires you to use a bit of strategy to reap the full benefits of the card and you have to remember to sign up each quarter to take advantage of the bonus.
 Though Discover posts the quarterly cash back categories ahead of time, if you're not someone who wants to keep up with using your card in the quarterly bonus categories, you instead might want to consider a flat-rate credit card.

 Since you're looking at a balance transfer credit card, the other, perhaps more important downside is that you will pay a balance transfer fee with this card.
-It's 3 percent of each transfer, which isn't huge (some cards charge up to 5 percent), but it is something to keep in mind.
-That said, if you have a balance on one card that's racking up interest charges each month, even paying that 3 percent fee likely means you'll come out ahead.
+It's 3% of each transfer, which isn't huge (some cards charge up to 5%), but it is something to keep in mind.
+That said, if you have a balance on one card that's racking up interest charges each month, even paying that 3% fee likely means you'll come out ahead.

 Discover it® Balance Transfer Credit Card vs. Capital One® Quicksilver® Cash Rewards Credit Card

-Let's get this out of the way first: The Capital One® Quicksilver® Cash Rewards Credit Card offers a shorter balance transfer 0 percent period at 15 months, BUT its 0 percent APR on purchases is longer at 15 months (after the intro periods, the APR jumps to 14.74% - 24.74% (Variable)).
-Basically, if you need a longer period to pay off an existing balance, the Discover it® Balance Transfer credit card, but if you're looking to make a purchase and pay it off over time, the Capital One® Quicksilver® Cash Rewards Credit Card could be a better fit.
+Let's get this out of the way first: The Capital One® Quicksilver® Cash Rewards Credit Card offers a shorter balance transfer 0% period at 15 months, BUT its 0% APR on purchases is longer at 15 months (after the intro periods, the APR jumps to 16.24% - 26.24% (Variable)).
+Basically, if you need a longer period to pay off an existing balance, the Discover it® Balance Transfer credit card might be the best option, but if you're looking to make a purchase and pay it off over time, the Capital One® Quicksilver® Cash Rewards Credit Card could be a better fit.

-Discover it® Balance Transfer credit card vs. Barclaycard Ring® Mastercard®
+Discover it® Balance Transfer credit card vs. Barclaycard Ring® Mastercard®(This card is not currently available on CardRatings)

-The Barclaycard Ring® Mastercard® is a no-frills card with no cash-back opportunities, but it does offer among the lowest ongoing APRs out there at 13.99% Variable (See Rates and Fees).
+The Barclaycard Ring® Mastercard® is a no-frills card with no cash-back opportunities, but it does offer among the lowest ongoing APRs out there at 14.24% Variable.
 Like the Discover it® Balance Transfer credit card there's no annual fee or foreign transaction fees to worry about.
+(See Rates and Fees)

 So what makes the Barclaycard Ring® Mastercard® unique?
 A couple of things, actually.

-In particular, you won't pay a balance transfer fee when you move your balance to this card AFTER the first 45 days, which saves you that 3 percent charged by the Discover it® Balance Transfer credit card and means you can take advantage of the lower-than-typical APR months or even years into carrying this card.
-For the first 45 days, you will pay a fee of 2 percent of the transfer amount or $5, whichever is greater, but you'll also receive 15 months no-interest on your transferred balance.
+In particular, you won't pay a balance transfer fee when you move your balance to this card AFTER the first 45 days.
+This means you can take advantage of the lower-than-typical APR months or even years into carrying this card.
+For the first 45 days, you will pay a fee of 2% of the transfer amount or $5, whichever is greater, but you'll also receive 15 months no-interest on your transferred balance.

-Furthermore, while getting 0 percent intro APR on purchases or balances transfers is a great perk for cardholders, many times, when the intro period is over, the APR can skyrocket.
+Furthermore, while getting 0% intro APR on purchases or balances transfers is a great perk for cardholders, many times, when the intro period is over, the APR can skyrocket.
 This isn't the case with the Barclaycard Ring® Mastercard®.

-With the Barclaycard Ring® Mastercard®, instead of dealing with a future rate that could easily be above 20 percent, the ongoing APR is 13.99% Variable on all purchases, balance transfers and cash advances.
+With the Barclaycard Ring® Mastercard®, instead of dealing with a future rate that could easily be above 20%, the ongoing APR is 14.24% Variable on all purchases, balance transfers and cash advances.

 Though the Barclaycard Ring® Mastercard® might not offer any cash-back rewards like the Discover it® Balance Transfer credit card, the ongoing APR might make it worth it for some users.